Wubbe/Leon-s-display/README.md

 # Leon's Display
 ### An ESP8266 microcontroller with a small screen to display relevant data of your choice

-This project started when I became involved in ['Hollandse Luchten'](https://hollandse-luchten.org), a citizen science project in the Netherlands to measure particulate matter (PM2.5) in your environment.
-For that purpose, every member recieved a PM2.5 sensor to measure air quality.
-To be able to see the current PM2.5 level, it was necessary to go to a website with current readings.
-I thought that if that reading was displayed permanent, the user could better couple changes in the environment (smell of smoke, wind, fog, etc.) with changes in the PM2.5 reading.
+This project started when I became involved in ['Hollandse Luchten'](https://hollandse-luchten.org), a citizen science project in the Netherlands to measure particulate matter (PM<sub>2.5</sub>) in your environment.
+For that purpose, every member recieved a PM<sub>2.5</sub> sensor to measure the air quality.
+To be able to see the current PM<sub>2.5</sub> level, it was necessary to go to a website with current (or historic) readings.
+I thought that if that value was displayed permanently, the user could better couple changes in the environment (smell of smoke, wind, fog, etc.) with changes in the PM<sub>2.5</sub> value and thus in air quality.

 So, I figured that a small display and an ESP microcontroller could do the trick.
 Figuring out the API to get the readings from the sensors was not that hard.
-Problem is that this value that can be retrieved from the server is the mean value, measured over an hour, an hour ago.
-Not very precise, but things will change in the future.
-I also added the possibility to read out Luftdaten Sensors as published on [sensor.community](https://sensor.community).
+Problem with the server of Hollandse Luchten is that the PM<sub>2.5</sub> value that can be retrieved is the mean value, measured over an hour, an hour ago.
+Not very precise, but things will change in the future (I hope).
+I also added the possibility to read out values from Luftdaten Sensors, as published on [sensor.community](https://sensor.community).
 I am now adding more sensor types.
+Also I added the possibility to show wind speed (and gusts) and temperature from a specified location on the world.

 The current situation is that the following data can be shown:
-* PM2.5 level from Sodaq Air sensors of ['Hollandse Luchten'](https://hollandse-luchten.org) (mean value, an hour ago)
+* PM<sub>2.5</sub> level from Sodaq Air sensors of ['Hollandse Luchten'](https://hollandse-luchten.org) (mean value, an hour ago)
-* PM2.5 level of Luftdaten sensors via the [sensor.community](https://sensor.community) server (real-time value)
+* PM<sub>2.5</sub> level of Luftdaten sensors via the [sensor.community](https://sensor.community) server (real-time value)
-* PM2.5 level of Luftdaten sensors via the local interface of the sensor (real time value)
+* PM<sub>2.5</sub> level of Luftdaten sensors via the local interface of the sensor (real time value)
-* Wind speed, gusts, direction and temperature for a given Lat/Long location
+* Wind speed, gusts, direction and temperature for a given Lat/Long location (real time value)
-* PM2.5 level of Scapeler sensors (Future, work in progress)
+* PM<sub>2.5</sub> level of Scapeler sensors (future, work in progress)

 ![Leon's display showing a PM2.5 value](/leon's-display.jpg)